exploitagency/ESPloitV2/README.md

 Upload Payload: Upload a payload.txt file
 Choose Payload: Choose a payload to run
 Live Payload Mode: Type out or copy/paste a payload to run without uploading
+Input Mode: Use the device as a keyboard/mouse substitute
 Configure ESPloit: Configure WiFi and basic settings
 Format File System: Format the file system
 Upgrade ESPloit Firmware: Upgrade the ESP-12S ESPloit firmware from a web browser